Consistency-guided Prompt Learning for Vision-Language Models: Abstract

 \section{Abstract}

-We propose Consistency-guided Prompt learning (CoPrompt), a new fine-tuning method for vision-language models that addresses the challenge of improving the generalization capability of large foundation models while fine-tuning them on downstream tasks in a few-shot setting.
+We propose Consistency-guided Prompt learning (CoPrompt), a new fine-tuning method for vision-language models.
+Our approach improves the generalization of large foundation models when fine-tuned on downstream tasks in a few-shot setting.
 The basic idea of CoPrompt is to enforce a consistency constraint in the prediction of the trainable and pre-trained models to prevent overfitting on the downstream task.
 Additionally, we introduce the following two components into our consistency constraint to further boost the performance: enforcing consistency on two perturbed inputs and combining two dominant paradigms of tuning, prompting and adapter.
-Enforcing consistency on perturbed input further regularizes the consistency constraint, effectively improving generalization, while tuning additional parameters with prompting and adapters improves the performance on downstream tasks.
-Extensive experiments show that CoPrompt outperforms existing methods on a range of evaluation suites, including base-to-novel generalization, domain generalization, and cross-dataset evaluation tasks.
-On the generalization task, CoPrompt improves the state-of-the-art by 2.09\% on the zero-shot task and 1.93\% on the harmonic mean over 11 recognition datasets.
+Enforcing consistency on perturbed input serves to further regularize the consistency constraint, thereby improving generalization.
+Moreover, the integration of adapters and prompts not only enhances performance on downstream tasks but also offers increased tuning flexibility in both input and output spaces.
+This facilitates more effective adaptation to downstream tasks in a few-shot learning setting.
+Experiments show that CoPrompt outperforms existing methods on a range of evaluation suites, including base-to-novel generalization, domain generalization, and cross-dataset evaluation.
+On generalization, CoPrompt improves the state-of-the-art on zero-shot tasks and the overall harmonic mean over 11 datasets.
 Detailed ablation studies show the effectiveness of each of the components in CoPrompt.
+We make our code available at \href{https://github.com/ShuvenduRoy/CoPrompt}{https://github.com/ShuvenduRoy/CoPrompt}.